 - enhanced hypertrophy

-Scant information can be found on the effects of prolonged high dose fish oil consumption.
 Below, however, are a couple links for additional info.
 Note: plenty of anecdotal reports here.
-To my knowledge, there is a dearth of “scientific” study on high dose fish oil ingestion for long periods of time (i.e., 30 days or more).
+To my knowledge, there isn’t a single scientific study on high dose fish oil ingestion for long periods of time (i.e., 30 days or more).
 As with all undertakings in the realm of “citizen science”, I’m going in with eyes wide open.
 As should you, when doing the same.
 Caveat emptor; you know the drill.

 - Anabolic Minds thread on high dose fish oil

-- An overview of fish oil benefits in general, by Mauro DiPasquale; no dose-specific benefits noted.
+- A general overview of fish oil benefits, by Mauro DiPasquale; no dose-specific benefits noted.
 Good information otherwise, though

 - An interesting book on the benefits of EPAs and DHAs in general